adrien2p/medusa-extender/documentation/_README_BUILT.md

     /* ... */
     multiTenancy: {
         enable: true,
-        tenantCodeResolver: (req) => req.headers['x-tenant']
+        tenant_code_resolver: (req: MedusaRequest) => /* Here you can grab the property on which the tenant code is stored */,
+        tenants: {
+            code: "your-tenant-code",
+            database_config: {
+                database_type: 'tenant-database-type',
+                database_url: 'tenant-database-url',
+                database_database: 'tenant-database-name',
+                database_extra: {}
             },
+        },
+    },
     /* ... */
 };
 ```

-Ant hat's it, you can now run your server and play around your multi-tenancy
+Ant that's it, you can now run your server and play around your multi-tenancy
 architecture.
+Each tenant will only access the data from the database that has been specified for that
+tenant.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#resources)